SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers: Abstract

 \section{Abstract}

 {Soft robotic grippers are essential for grasping delicate, geometrically complex objects in manufacturing, healthcare and agriculture.
-However, existing grippers struggle to grasp \emph{feature-rich} objects with high topological variability, including gears with sharp tooth profiles on automotive assembly lines, corals with fragile protrusions, or vegetables with irregular branching structures like broccoli.
-Unlike simple geometric primitives such as cubes or spheres, feature-rich objects lack a clear ``optimal'' contact surface, making them both difficult to grasp and susceptible to damage when grasped by existing gripper designs.
-Safe handling of such objects therefore requires \emph{specialized} soft grippers whose morphology is tailored to the object’s features.
-Topology optimization offers a promising approach for producing specialized grippers, but its utility is limited by the requirement for pre-defined load cases.
-For soft grippers interacting with feature-rich objects, these loads arise from hundreds of unpredictable gripper-object contact forces during grasping and are unknown \emph{a priori}.
-To address this problem, we introduce \emph{SimTO}, a framework that enables high-resolution topology optimization by automatically extracting load cases from a contact-based physics simulator, eliminating the need for manual load specification.
+However, existing designs struggle to grasp \emph{feature-rich} objects with high topological variability, including gears with sharp tooth profiles on automotive assembly lines, corals with fragile protrusions, or vegetables with irregular branching structures like broccoli.
+Unlike simple geometric primitives such as cubes or spheres, feature-rich objects lack a clear ``optimal'' contact surface, making them both difficult to grasp and susceptible to damage.
+Safe handling of such objects therefore requires \emph{specialized} soft grippers whose morphology is tailored to the object's features.
+Topology optimization offers a promising approach for producing specialized grippers, but its utility is limited by the need for pre-defined load cases.
+For soft grippers, these loads arise from hundreds of unpredictable gripper-object contact forces during grasping and are unknown \emph{a priori}.
+To address this problem, we introduce \textbf{SimTO}, a two-stage, \textbf{sim}ulation-driven \textbf{T}opology \textbf{O}ptimization framework that automatically extracts load cases from a dynamic, contact-rich grasping simulation before performing classical topology optimization, eliminating the need for manual load specification.
 Given an arbitrary feature-rich object, \emph{SimTO} produces highly customized soft grippers with fine-grained morphological features tailored to the object geometry.
-Numerical results show our designs are not only highly specialized to feature-rich objects, but also generalize to unseen objects.}
+Physical experiments confirm that our specialized grippers achieve higher grasp forces than a generalist design produced by conventional topology optimization methods, while numerical experiments show that they achieve high grasp success rates across varying object poses and strong generalization to a set of unseen objects.}

 \keywords{topology optimization, soft grippers, compliant mechanisms, design-dependent loads}